FinleyPan/DRViewer/README.md

 ```
 - OpenCV 3(optionally for building the demo)

-Then follow the cmake routine to build the whole project, then the library file and header file can be found in `/path/to/install_directory`:
+Then follow cmake routine to build the whole project,the library file and header file can be found in `/path/to/install_directory`:
 ```
 $ cd /path/to/project_directory
 $ mkdir build && cd build